 - Avoid combining a pocket square and tie made from the same cloth because it looks cheesy.

-- Do not pin your boutonniere pinned on your lapel – not only will it leave holes in the fabric, but they have an unfortunate tendency to sag.
+- Do not pin your boutonniere on your lapel – not only will it leave holes in the fabric, but they have an unfortunate tendency to sag.
 Use your buttonhole and a loop on the back of your lapel instead.

 - Make sure the heels and tips of your leather-soled dress shoes well maintained and are kept in regular polish.
 If you bring your shoes to the cobbler on time, it will be less expensive, and your shoes will last much longer.